JakubicekRoman/lung_CTPA/README.md

 ```

 ## Calling of the program:

-Call Ii the command window with activated virtual enviroment:
+call in a command window with the virtual environment activated:
+Arguments:
+* -i (--input) input path to dicom files
+* -o (--output) output path to save results (optional, creates a "Results" folder in the data path).

 ```
 python3 LungAnalysis.py -h